While we’re positive you respect your cat on a daily basis, there’s actually a special holiday to honor our cats. March 28th is Respect Your Cat Day!

 4. Maintain Your Cat’s Coat

-Brushing is a significant part of owning a cat.
+Brushing is a significant part of parenting a cat.
 It keeps their coat healthy, thus helping to keep your cat healthy overall.

 The video above is especially worth watching for people with long-haired cats.
 Long-haired cats can develop problems with knots and matted hair, so it’s extremely important to brush them on a daily basis so this doesn’t happen.